Boys and their Potty Issues

 She looked over at the other two teachers.
 They all nodded agreement.

 Teacher: But.
-Sean’s working very hard with strengthening those hand muscles.
+Tornado S’s working very hard with strengthening those hand muscles.
 Cutting with scissors.
 Holding a tissue as he writes.
 (Pause.)
 Um.
 What?
 Um.
 What hand does he use when he. . . um . . . when he um . . . .
 What does he use when he’s in the bathroom?

 Being surrounded by talkative, smart, attentive kindergarteners didn’t help, but I had a feeling that even without the kids, this teacher would have a hard time articulating.
 She didn’t raise boys.
 At least, not boys like mine.